(Originally posted December 2017; Updated November 2022)

 But first, trim the hedges to make the lights even.

-When I got home from drop off, I pulled the lights from the box, dragged the step ladder out and got to work around the garage.
+When I got home from school drop off, I pulled the lights from the box, dragged the step ladder out, and got to work around the garage.
 But when I got to the hedges in front of the house I realized how much they were bugging me.
 I’ve been meaning for months to talk to the lawn guy about trimming them way back and making them even!
 Why are they s uneven (like, always!)?

 So…I dragged the hedge trimmer and extension cord out of the garage and started hacking, er, trimming, the hedges.
+(Since I wrote this, I’ve now moved on to cordless hedge trimmers that I really like!)

 Once they were a little better (albeit without leaves now…whoops), well, I took a break because hedge trimmers can get heavy and it felt like it was about 100 degrees in December after all that.